|

 information from the Dokumentation Obersalzberg; photos from

-"Jugend um Hitler;" bottom right from a 1937-dated colorized postcard.) |
+"Jugend um Hitler;" bottom right and center from 1937-dated colorized

 |